 Six years later we are starting the journey again.
 Except the younger child seems to have no really interest in reading.
 Sure, no problem.
 Four is young to start, no worries.
 We get through kindergarten, nope.
 1st grade, nope – which to be fair, is super normal in Waldorf Schools.
 Her teachers were fairly casual, but would mention it at conferences or check ins.
 We did some work in “extra lesson” (more about that later).
 We began to hear things like she favors one side of her paper, she’s not remembering words we practice at school.
 She writes her d’s and b’s and 2’s and 5’s backwards.
 On and on.
 Continue reading

-One of the best things that came out of our move was my eldest daughter began a business.
+One of the best things that came out of our move was my eldest daughter began a business, and here is her Etsy.
 She’s been hand lettering cards and posters for awhile, but last August she decided to make things in a more formal way.
 She has been selling in a few boutiques locally where we live, and will be participating in some of the local Farmers Markets through this summer.

 My younger child has really taken to crocheting and knitting and has been making things for us, hats, flute cases, a backpack!
 It’s been really incredible to see her work.
 My brain needs a pattern and for someone to show me how it’s done.
 She can just invent shapes and make them fly off her needles.